 On July 4th the evening 4E78 Forders - Kings Cross fletliner was worked by 25193 & 25117.

 The failure of 81001 on July 6th at Bletchley on the 13.18 Birmingham New Street - Euston saw 25193 take the service in to Euston.
 It was off to the Cambrian line on July 16th with 25193 & 25236 working the 07.35 Euston - Aberystwyth forward from Shrewsbury, returning with the 14.00 Aberystwyth - Shrewsbury.
 On August 14th three southbound services with 25200 were handled between Rugby & Bletchley due to the power being off.
 The next day (15th) 25193 worked the 06.25 Poole - Liverpool between Coventry & Birmingham New Street.

-On August 31st 25193 was in the Peterborough area handling a daily trip freight including delivering paper to a nearby St Neot's factory and household coal to the coal merchant in the station goods yard.
+25193 was stabled alongside Peterborough station on August 27th, four days later (31st) 25193 was still in the Peterborough area handling a daily trip freight including delivering paper to a nearby St Neot's factory and household coal to the coal merchant in the station goods yard.

 25193 was noted at Banbury on September 9th.
 Four days later on September 13th 25193 was noted at Lawley Street freight terminal.